 - Act as the Principal Investigator (or similar leadership role) to coordinate research activities intended to produce new knowledge and appropriately disseminate research findings;

-- Initiate and direct activities related to the identification, design, development, and implementation of funded research projects based on an understanding of the health care system and current areas of population health, health systems, and health policy research;
+- Initiate and direct activities related to the identification, design, development, and implementation of funded research projects based on an understanding of the health care system and current areas of public and population health, health systems, and health policy research;

-- Identify and implement empirical approaches in research and evaluation projects on health systems and health policy that will yield the strongest causal inferences, yet be feasible given data and resource limitations;
+- Identify and implement empirical approaches in research and evaluation projects on health systems and public health policy that will yield the strongest causal inferences, yet be feasible given data and resource limitations;

 - Develop proposals for external funding for health services research and program evaluation in an area of specialization;